CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## Task 7: Search the index

+In this task, you will learn how to search the index in your Azure AI Search solution, enabling you to retrieve relevant and refined search results based on the indexed data.

 Now that you have an index, you can search it.

 1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.